 The base for jasmine tea is usually made from green leaves, but oolong, black or white can be used.
 The leaves are flavored with jasmine petals for the tea’s slightly sweet taste.

-Chamomile is perhaps one of the top teas in the world, especially when it comes to herbal varieties.
+Chamomile is perhaps one of the top teas globally, especially when it comes to herbal varieties.
 It is known for its calming and soothing properties.

 The tea is made from the edible flowers of the Matricaria chamomilla plant.
 It has a smooth, floral flavor and is a favorite among many for a caffeine-free hot beverage.

-Besides its versatility, chamomile tea has been shown to help with relaxation, is a particularly good option for bedtime.
-Not only this, but there are studies on how it may relieve symptoms of depression and anxiety.
+Besides its versatility, chamomile tea has been shown to help with relaxation, is a perfect option for bedtime.
+Not only this but there are studies on how it may relieve symptoms of depression and anxiety.
 Therefore it makes for a great tea to have after dinner or when you are feeling down.

 8. Oolong Tea

 Oolong is one of the five true teas.
 It is known as the happy medium between green and black tea.
-Taiwan is one of the main producers of this most popular tea.
+Taiwan is one of the primary producers of this most popular tea.
 But it is also a popular choice in tea shops around the world.

 9. Yerba Mate

-Unlike many teas, Yerba Mate contains high amounts of caffeine, so is a great alternative to coffee.
-It is used to celebrate community in its natives Uruguay, Paraguay, and Argentina.
+Unlike many teas, Yerba Mate contains high amounts of caffeine, so it is an excellent alternative to coffee.
+It is used to celebrate the community in its natives Uruguay, Paraguay, and Argentina.
 This tea is said to aid weight loss and improve blood flow.

-Yerba Mate also has an interesting serving method – it is drunk through a straw out of a rounded wooden cup called a gourd.
+Yerba Mate also has an exciting serving method – it is drunk through a straw out of a rounded wooden cup called a gourd.
 The tea is said to be an acquired taste, its bitterness attributed to caffeine.
 Hopefully, yerba mate tea will become more popular worldwide because it is a flavorsome and healthy beverage.

 Rooibos is one of the most popular teas, especially among herbal varieties.
 Like many other infusions, it is believed to be beneficial for health.

-The rooibos is a plant, its name meaning “red bush”, from the Cederberg Mountains of South Africa.
-There is a rarer, more expensive green variety but red is one of the most common tea flavors.
+The rooibos is a plant, meaning “red bush,” from the Cederberg Mountains of South Africa.
+There is a rarer, more expensive green variety, but red is one of the most common tea flavors.

-Even after that cupful of goodness filled with the top teas in the world, there are still so many other common tea flavor favorites.
-Some others to try are long-aged pu’er, silky white, mint, and lapsang souchong tea, to name a few.
+Even after that cupful of goodness filled with the top teas globally, there are still so many other common tea flavor favorites.
+Make sure to try some others to try are long-aged Pu’er, silky white, mint, and lapsang souchong tea, to name a few.

 What’s your best-flavored hot tea?